C0dingschmuser/EnhancedModLoader/README.md

 ### --- Developing C# Mods ---
 If you want to make your own c# mod dll, this will get you started:
+- Use Visual Studio C# Class Library for .NET or .NET Standard Preset
 - Use target SDK 6.0.403 (Cosmoteer & EML both use this version), specify this in a global.json in your Project Directory.
-[See more](https://learn.microsoft.com/de-de/dotnet/core/tools/global-json)
+[See more](https://learn.microsoft.com/en-us/dotnet/core/tools/global-json)
 - Use Runtime Framework Version 6.0.11
 - Use Target Framework net6.0-windows
 - Allow Unsafe Blocks